pernas/angular-password-entropy/README.md

-# password-checker
+# password-entropy
-AngularJS directive to check the entropy of a password
+AngularJS directive to create an entropy bar meter for a password field

 ## Usage